sarraelayne/Lab3Angular/README.md

 Once you have finished the tutorial, add a way for users to include their email address.

-If you followed the tutorial, your page will conform to the [page object](https://github.com/BYUCS260/Lab3-Angular/blob/update/lab3.page.js).
-If you didn't, make sure that your lab follows the page object specifications and works with the test driver or you'll get a 0.

 Grading:

 - Grading will be based off the following (subject to change):